masesgroup/KNet/src/net/Documentation/articles/usageCLI.md

 		* TransactionsCommand
 		* VerifiableConsumer
 		* VerifiableProducer
-* **KafkaLocation**: represents the path to the root folder of Apache Kafka binary distribution; default value consider that KafkaBridgeCLI uses the Apache Kafka jars available under the jars folder prepared from the package;
+* **KafkaLocation**: represents the path to the root folder of Apache Kafka binary distribution; default value consider that KNetCLI uses the Apache Kafka jars available under the jars folder prepared from the package;
 * **ScalaVersion**: the scala version to be used.
 The default version (_2.13.6_) is binded to the deafult Apache Kafka version available in the package;
 * **Log4JConfiguration**: the log4j configuration file; the default uses the file within the package.